lmammino/iteration-protocols-workshop/06-async-iterable-protocol/README.md

 }
 ```

-Which is a very convenient way to implement an asynchronous iteration, like, for instance, going over a paginated dataset.
+This is a very convenient way to implement an asynchronous iteration, like, for instance, going over a paginated dataset.

 So, without further ado, let's see how we can create async iterables.